 In March 2002, Levi became the first director of the Richard B. Fisher Center for the Performing Arts at Bard College, designed by Frank O. Gehry.
 (Read the New York Times article from July, 2002 announcing Levi’s appointment.)
 At the Fisher Center, Levi created the Bard SummerScape Festival, presenting artists and companies from around the world in performances of opera, theatre, dance, puppetry and film.
 SummerScape premieres included work by Russian directors Kama Ginkas, Henrietta Yanovskaya and Valery Fokin, the Merce Cunningham Dance Company, Ballet Hispanico, and Elvis Costello.
 At SummerScape, Levi also produced a number of original productions including a re-working of Mozart’s Don Giovanni, titled Don Juan in Prague (featuring the Czech gypsy violinist, singer Iva Bittova and the eclectic string quartet Ethel in a semi-synthesized reworking of the score), the U.S. premiere of Leos Janacek’s Osud with sets by Frank Gehry, Shostakovich’s The Nose, directed by Francesca Zambello, and Guest from the Future, a chamber opera about Anna Akhmatova and Isaiah Berlin.

-His play Falling Bodies, with music by Bruce Saylor, called “fanciful but serious,” by The New Yorker, following concert performances in Italy and the U.S. with Obie Award-winners Bill Camp as Galileo and Elizabeth Marvel as Primo Levi, received its staged premiere on December 11, 2009, directed by Levi in Georgian at Tbilisi’s Rustaveli National Theatre.
+Levi’s play Falling Bodies, with music by Bruce Saylor, called “fanciful but serious,” by The New Yorker, following concert performances in Italy and the U.S. with Obie Award-winners Bill Camp as Galileo and Elizabeth Marvel as Primo Levi, received its staged premiere on December 11, 2009, directed by Levi in Georgian at Tbilisi’s Rustaveli National Theatre.
 Eden, Levi’s musical of chaos about Hurricane Katrina and the War in Iraq, with music by Mel Marvin, was presented in workshop by the O’Neill Center’s Music Theatre Workshop in July, 2010, and at Joe’s Pub, NYC in November, 2011.
-His collaboration with Dutch composer Caroline Ansink and director Corina van Eijk, Stuyvesant Zero, an opera in two scenes and a debate, premiered in August, 2012 in Friesland, Holland.
-The Electric Flute, Levi’s pulp-fictional take on Mozart’s Magic Flute, with a Zappa-inspired score by Floris van Bergeijk, premiered in July 2015 at the Oranjewoud Festival.
+2020 saw the premieres of two new operas: Truth & Reconciliation with Marvin, directed by Ethan Heard, at Opera America.
+His collaboration with Dutch director Corina van Eijk of Opera Spanga has led to seven operas, most recently After the Flood in 2022.

 Levi divides his time between New York and Italy, where he has been a Resident at the Bellagio Center, a Director’s Guest at Civitella Ranieri, and a Visiting Artist at the American Academy in Rome.
 He is Co-Director of the Gabriel García Márquez Fellowship in Cultural Journalism in Cartagena, Colombia; Artistic Advisor for the Zaubersee Festival in Luzern, Switzerland; and teaches writing at Nel Mezzo del Cammin in Umbria, Italy and Under the Volcano in Tepoztlán, Mexico.